-And so algorithms can be understood to not merely 'read' information in images or sound files, to not only 'detect' features in data, but also to generate new forms, new shapes or sounds.
+And so algorithms can be un-Y derstood to not merely 'read' in-COX formation in images or sound files, to not only 'detect' features in data, but also to generate new forms, new shapes or sounds.
 An example from Constant's work is 'Spectrum Sort' where the algorithm's and human's voice combine.
 It is worth noting that Wolfgang Ernst also uses the example of 'Fourier analysis' to make the claim that the machine performs a better cultural analysis than the human is capable of.
 Furthermore Karen Barad explains that "knowing is a matter of inter-acting", to point to how nonhuman entities are actively engaged in the making of epistemic claims.